James Thackara

-James Thackara (born 7 December 1944, Los Angeles) is an American writer who has lived in the United Kingdom since 1971 and became a British citizen in 2007.
+James Thackara (born 7 December 1944, in Los Angeles) is an American writer who has lived in the United Kingdom since 1971 and became a British citizen in 2007.
 He has published three novels – America's Children (1984), Ahab's Daughter (1989), and The Book of Kings (1999).

 Early life

-James Thackara was born in Los Angeles, California to Argentinean-born James Justin Thackara and Ellen Louise Schmid from Greenville, Texas.
+Thackara was born in Los Angeles, California to Argentinean-born James Justin Thackara and Ellen Louise Schmid from Greenville, Texas.
 His parents' marriage broke down before Thackara's birth and thereafter, his mother travelled with her young son through Europe and the Americas.
 At the age of eleven, he was sent to the first of several boarding schools.
 While studying at Harvard University, Thackara was mentored by Peter Taylor, resulting in a close personal friendship that lasted till the end of Taylor's life.

 Writing

 Thackara explored the making of the first atomic bomb in his first published novel, America's Children.
 A lightly fictionalised biography of Robert Oppenheimer, it was purchased in 1984 by Chatto and Windus.
 The commercial success of The Book of Kings caused America's Children to be republished in Britain after 19 years, and for it to be published in the US for the first time in 2002.
 In one of the book's first reviews, The Economist praised the "trenchant novel"...for "depicting the drama of Oppenheimer torn between lust for scientific achievement and horror of prospective success."

 Ahab's Daughter was published by Abacus in 1989.